bitrise-io/devcenter/_articles/en/testing/device-testing-for-ios.md

 The **iOS Device Testing** Step takes the path to this .zip file - exported as an Environment Variable - as input to run your tests and export the test results to Bitrise.

-1. Check that you [enabled Device Testing](/testing/device-testing-for-ios/#enabling-device-testing) for the app.
-2. Add the **Xcode Build for testing for iOS** Step to your Workflow.
+1. Add the **Xcode Build for testing for iOS** Step to your Workflow.

    Note that it should come AFTER the **Certificate and profile installer** Step.

    ![](/img/xcode-build-for-test.png)
-3. In the **Scheme name** input, set the Xcode Scheme you want to use.
+2. In the **Scheme name** input, set the Xcode Scheme you want to use.
 By default, the value of the input is the `$BITRISE_SCHEME` [Environment Variable](https://devcenter.bitrise.io/builds/env-vars-secret-env-vars/) which is stored when your app is created.

    By default, the scheme defines which configuration - for example, Debug or Release - will be used.
 In the **Configuration name** input, you can define the configuration type manually.
-4. Set a destination option for `xcodebuild` in the **Device destination** input of the Step.
+3. Set a destination option for `xcodebuild` in the **Device destination** input of the Step.

    The default value is `generic/platform=ios`.
 For the available values, call `man xcodebuild` on your local machine and check the `Destinations` section of the printout.
-5. Add the **iOS Device Testing** Step to the Workflow.
+4. Add the **iOS Device Testing** Step to the Workflow.

    The Step has to come after the **Xcode Build for testing for iOS** Step.

    ![](/img/test-devices-1.png)
-6. In the **Test devices** input field, specify the devices on which you want to test the app.
+5. In the **Test devices** input field, specify the devices on which you want to test the app.

    Find the list of the available devices [here](https://firebase.google.com/docs/test-lab/ios/available-testing-devices).
-7. Make sure you have the **Deploy to Bitrise.io** Step in your Workflow, with version 1.4.1 or newer.
+6. Make sure you have the **Deploy to Bitrise.io** Step in your Workflow, with version 1.4.1 or newer.

    With the older versions of the Step, you won't be able to check your results on the **Test Reports** page!
-8. Start a build!
+7. Start a build!

 If all goes well, you should be able to view your results on the Build page.